NoNamer777/studio-desktop-app/README.md

               - file.jpeg
 ```

-So to answer the question asked earlier: "Where is my file that I downloaded?" it is located in the server folder which corresponds to the server that you've selected.
+So to answer the question asked earlier: "Where is my file that I downloaded?", it is located in the server folder which corresponds to the server that you've selected.

 ## Packaging